-If applicable, mention any significant special circumstances which have arisen during your career that have affected your performance (e.g., periods of absence or reduced responsibility, unsuccessful research initiatives, geographic relocation) ☐ Research Awards Data Summary Report (if applicable) You should list and provide the value of all sources of funding since the last promotion, including peer-reviewed and industry grants and contracts, as well as paid fellowship, scientist and research chair awards on the Research Awards Data Summary Report shown below.
-Your status on grants and contracts should be specified, such as Principal Investigator (PI), Co-Principal Investigator (Co-PI), Co-Investigator (Co-I) or Collaborator (COLL). □ Scholarly Work Copies of the 5 most important scholarly works since your last promotion. □ Additional Relevant Material In addition, complete the Summary of Referred Publications Table shown below.
-The applicant can include other relevant material.
+If applicable, mention any significant special circumstances which have arisen during your career that have affected your performance (e.g., periods of absence or reduced responsibility, unsuccessful research initiatives, geographic relocation)

+□ Research Awards Data Summary Report (if applicable)

+You should list and provide the value of all sources of funding since the last promotion, including peer-reviewed and industry grants and contracts, as well as paid fellowship, scientist and research chair awards on the Research Awards Data Summary Report shown below.
+Your status on grants and contracts should be specified, such as Principal Investigator (PI), Co-Principal Investigator (Co-PI), Co-Investigator (Co-I) or Collaborator (COLL).

+□ Scholarly Work

+Copies of the 5 most important scholarly works since your last promotion.

+In addition, complete the Summary of Referred Publications Table shown below.